codio/site/source/docs/settings-prefs/permissions.html.markdown

 - **Read** - View the project only
 - **Write** - Edit the project
-- **Admin** - Edit the project and make project levels settings changes
+- **Admin** - Coming soon, we will support 'Teams/Organizations' and you will be able to assign admin rights to other Team members within your Organization.

 ## Adding/Removing a User
 To add a new user, start typing the user name in the text field.
 When you find the user, click Add and that user will be added to the list of users below.